 Bryce joined the team in 2018 as a summer student after graduation from Olds College with a Land and Water Resources diploma, majoring in Land Reclamation and Remediation.
 He then joined as a research technician for the Plant and Seed Technologies Program in 2019.
 Bryce is involved with the collection, extraction, and growing of seeds, as well as a variety of lab and greenhouse work at the Centre for Boreal Research.

 Catherine Brown, Boreal Science Educator

-Catherine is BRI’s Boreal Science Educator, part of the Research Extension and Education team.
+Catherine is the Centre for Boreal Research's Boreal Science Educator, part of the Research Extension and Education team.
 She received her MSc in Geography and Environmental Management from the University of Waterloo.
 For her MSc project she led the construction of a reclaimed wetland, and evaluated the hydrological and greenhouse gas processes of the site.
-Catherine specializes in environmental education and restoration, now acting as a liaison between the BRI and the public.
+Catherine specializes in environmental education and restoration, now acting as a liaison between the centre and the public.
 Her primary responsibilities are creating and delivering educational material, and spreading enthusiasm for science.